French Indochina: First Indochina War

 Bitter fighting ensued in the First Indochina War as Ho and his government took to the forests and mountains.
-In 1948, France recognized nominal independence of Vietnam with the Hạ Long Bay Preliminary Agreement.
+In 1948, France recognized independence of Vietnam with the Hạ Long Bay Preliminary Agreement.
 In 1949, in order to provide a political alternative to Ho Chi Minh, the French favoured the creation of a unified State of Vietnam, and former Emperor Bảo Đại was put back in power.
 Vietnam, Laos and Cambodia became associated states of the French Union and were granted more autonomy.

 The first few years of the war involved a low-level rural insurgency against the French.
 In 1949 the conflict turned into a conventional war between two armies equipped with modern weapons supplied by the United States, China and the Soviet Union.
 French Union forces included colonial troops from their colonial empire – Moroccan, Algerian, and Tunisian Arabs/Berbers; Laotian, Cambodian and Vietnamese ethnic minorities; Black Africans – and French professional troops, European volunteers, and units of the Foreign Legion.
 The use of metropolitan recruits was forbidden by the government to prevent the war from becoming even more unpopular at home.
 It was called the "dirty war" (la sale guerre) by leftists in France.
 Vietnamese women were also raped in north Vietnam by the French like in Bảo Hà, Bảo Yên District, Lào Cai province and Phu Lu, which caused 400 Vietnamese who were trained by the French to defect on 20 June 1948.
 Buddhist statues were looted and Vietnamese were robbed, raped and tortured by the French after the French crushed the Việt Minh in northern Vietnam in 1947–1948 forcing the Việt Minh to flee into Yunnan, China for sanctuary and aid from the Chinese Communists.
 A French reporter was told by Vietnamese village notables "We know what war always is, We understand your soldiers taking our animals, our jewelry, our Buddhas; it is normal.
 We are resigned to their raping our wives and our daughters; war has always been like that.
 But we object to being treated in the same way, not only our sons, but ourselves, old men and dignitaries that we are."